-This review observes the recommendations set out by the National Quality Board (NQB) guidance published in July 2016 "Supporting NHS providers to deliver the right staff, with the right skills, in the right place at the right time: Safe, sustainable and productive staffing" and the NQB's subsequent guidance 'Safe sustainable and productive staffing: An improvement resource for adult inpatient wards in acute hospitals' in December 2016, the NHS Improvements (NHSI) Developing Workforce Safeguards - Supporting providers to deliver high quality care through safe and effective staffing, published in 2018, NHSI development review of leadership and governance using the Well Led Framework: guidance for NHS trusts and NHS foundation trusts published in 2017.
+This review observes the recommendations set out by the National Quality Board (NQB) guidance published in July 2016 "Supporting NHS providers to deliver the right staff, with the right skills, in the right place at the right time: Safe, sustainable and productive staffing" and the NQB's subsequent guidance 'Safe sustainable and productive staffing: An improvement resource for adult inpatient wards in acute hospitals' in December 2016,the NHS Improvements (NHSI) Developing Workforce Safeguards - Supporting providers to deliver high quality care through safe and effective staffing, published in 2018, NHSI development review of leadership and governance using the Well Led Framework: guidance for NHS trusts and NHS foundation trusts published in 2017.

 In addition to these recommendations in May 2021 the RCN published the RCNs Nursing Workforce Standards which have been developed by the RCNs Professional Nursing Committee to tackle the nursing shortages across the UK.
-These standards enforce the NQB and NHSI focus on having the right number of nursing staff, with the right skills, in the right place, at the right time to improve health outcomes, the quality of care and patient safety quality care for patients within the available staffing resource.
-The resources set out the key principles that the SPH SMT use to measure and improve their use of staffing resources to ensure a safe, sustainable, and productive service, including the care hours per patient day (CHPPD) metric.
+These standards enforce the NQB and NHSI focus on having the right number of nursing staff, with the right skills, in the right place, at the right time to improve health outcomes, the quality of care and patient safety resources to ensure a safe, sustainable, and productive service, including the care hours per patient day (CHPPD) metric.